stevepowell99/theorymaker4/help.md

 - Click a **node** to change its label and styling or delete it.
 - Click a **link** to change its endpoints/label/border or delete it.

+## AI

+Use the chat box (left panel) if you want help editing your map in plain English.

+How it works (simple version):

+- You describe what you want to change, e.g. “Add a node for Training and connect it to Adoption”.
+- Theorymaker asks an AI to propose an updated map.
+- The app applies the update and redraws the diagram.

+Good ways to use it:

+- **Start a map quickly**: describe the topic and ask for a first draft.
+- **Make bigger edits**: “group these nodes”, “add missing drivers”, “simplify the structure”.
+- **Then refine manually**: small wording/styling tweaks are often faster by hand in the Editor.

+Important notes:

+- **Optional**: you can ignore chat entirely and just edit manually.
+- **Privacy**: when you use chat, your current map text is sent to an external AI service to generate a suggested update.
+- **API key**: you may be prompted to paste an API key the first time you use chat (it’s stored only in this browser).

 ## Admin